bivasmaiti26/Weather-App-Microservices/user_management/readme.md

 ## Instructions to run

-Run the following command in the user_management folder:
-python3 -m src.\_\_init\_\_
+Please install the dependencies and run the service as instructed below

 ### Dependencies:
+1. Python3 should be installed in the system.
+2. Following python modules/dependencies should be installed.
+Below are the pip commands:
+  - pip install Flask
+  - pip install flask-bcrypt
+  - pip install Flask-SQLAlchemy
+  - pip install SQLAlchemy-Utils
+  - pip install PyJWT
-1. Install Postgres with the following credentials: userid: postgres, password: 1234
+3. Install Postgres with the following credentials: userid: postgres, password: 1234
-2. Create 24 byte SECRET_KEY and add it as an environment variable.
+4. Create 24 byte SECRET_KEY and add it as an environment variable.
 Same key should be present in the system running the session management module.

+### To run the Service
+Run the following command in the user_management folder:
+python -m src.\_\_init\_\_ or python3 -m src.\_\_init\_\_ (if you have multiple versions of python installed).